Lantor Soric vs. Lantor Coremat:

 Coremat vs. Soric

-• Excellent resin flow management for infusion processes.
+• Excellent resin flow for infusion processes

-• Available in various thicknesses (1.5mm to 6mm).
+• Available in thicknesses from 1.5mm to 6mm

 POPULAR PRODUCTS